Seiberg-Witten curves with O7$^\pm$-planes: Construction of Seiberg-Witten curves with an O7 O7- -plane

-Especially when $N=2$, the theory is SU(2) and the antisymmetric hypermultiplet is a singlet, which should not affect the low energy dynamics.
+Especially when $N=2$, the gauge group is SU(2), and the antisymmetric tensor is a singlet, which should not affect the low energy dynamics.
 Considering the case $N_f=0$, $\kappa=0$ for simplicity, the Seiberg-Witten curve in this case reduces to

 where